codegram/full-stack-fest-speaker-guidelines/mcing.md

 Please **be at the auditorium at 8:30** \(skip the queue, just ask an organizer\) so we can review the slides together!

-### Presenting every speaker
+### Presenting each speaker

-It's good to do a bit of research to the speaker beforehand in order to present them - they'll be on the backstage just before the talk so you can ask questions yourself.
+It's **good to do a bit of research on the speaker beforehand** in order to present them - they'll be on the backstage just before the talk so you can ask questions yourself.

+A nice, funny presentation helps relieve tension and gives the speaker an opportunity to go on stage with a smile!

 ### Q&A